Notes on the Geography of Uzbekistan: Khiva Town

 A Russian visitor, N. Muravyov, wrote in 1819: "In Germany I never saw such zealousness in cultivation as I did in Khiva.
 All the houses are encircled with canals over which small bridges are erected..."

-Here, in a wing of the post office, is another fusion of East and West.
+Here, in a wing of the post office, is a fusion of East and West.